 And then go out and make it happen for myself.
 The moment I embraced that concept is the moment I got really happy.
 I know how to please me.

 10. What is the best book you have read in 2018, thus far?

-“When They Call You a Terrorist,” by Patrice Cullors and written by asha bandele.
+“When They Call You a Terrorist,” by Patrisse Cullors and written by asha bandele.
 First of all, asha is a beast with words.
-But Patrice’s story is compelling, heart-wrenching and profound.
+But Patrisse’s story is compelling, heart-wrenching and profound.